ginstrom/paladin-novel/manuscript/chapter-03.md

 He selected a warped boathook, testing its weight.
 Pell snatched up a coil of rope, fingers already working to untangle the knots.
 Sim gathered barnacle-crusted gourds, shaking each one near his ear before nodding approval.

 They followed the thin trickle of freshwater inland, through a narrow gully where the stream broadened into clear, cold water.
 Pell dropped to his belly and drank like a man dying of thirst.
 Gond sipped carefully, eyes scanning the ridgelines above.

-Sim crouched beside patches of sea-kale, showing Pell how to scrape salt crystals from the rocks.
-"For preserving meat," he explained, "when we find some."
+The coast had little more vegetation than sandgrass, scrub, and a few wind-twisted low trees.
+The lack of cover made Gond feel exposed.
+The smoke they had seen had come from somewhere beyond the ridgeline, a bit to the left of the trickling waterfall that fed into the basin.
+Gond again found the smoke, a wispy tendril smudging the grey sky.

-The path climbed toward rugged cliffs, winding between wind-carved stones.
-At the crest stood a small hut, weathered grey as the morning sky.
-Smoke rose from its crooked chimney, carrying the scent of woodsmoke and herbs.
+The path they were on appeared to lead toward the source of the smoke.
+It climbed toward rugged cliffs, winding between wind-carved stones.
+Gond and his party followed it warily, eyes scanning the ridgeline.
+Just beyond the crest stood a small hut, weathered grey with a slate roof that seemed to blend with the slate hills in which it nestled.
+There they found the source of the smoke, trickling from the hut's crooked chimney and carrying the scent of woodsmoke and herbs.

 Before Gond could knock, the door swung open.
 An elderly woman stood in the threshold, spear held steady in capable hands.
 Her eyes swept over them—taking in their sodden clothes, makeshift weapons, the desperate edge that clung to escaped slaves.